onlyhavecans/dotfiles/README.md

 ### neovim

 * I use neovim instead of vim
-* My setup is fairly bespoke
-* there is a LOT of language plugins since I write in far too many languages
 * I use vim-plug currently to manage plugins
 * There is a few functions at the end for cleaning things up